spapas/spapas.github.io/content/wagtail-tutorial.md

 To install [wheels] you have to use a version of pip >= 1.4 (so do an ``easy_install -U pip`` from your virtual environment if you have a previous version) and then you can just do a normal ``pip install libsass-0.3.0-cp27-none-win32.whl``.

+**Warning no2:** More unfortuanately, there seem to be [a number of issues] with how libsass handles ``@import`` statements in Windows.
+Until this is fixed, Windows users should use Vagrant to install Wagtail.

 Creating and configuring your project